 Sorry to break it to you, but the reality is not quite so idyllic.

-Between them, they now cover more than 55 percent of the ocean surface.
+Industrial operations, whose colossal boats can be 1.5x longer than a football pitch, now cover more than 55 percent of the ocean surface.
 They also use hugely destructive fishing practices like trawling, long lines, gillnets and dredging.

 Trawling and similar fishing methods lead to huge amounts of by-catch – the marine life that gets caught up in the nets but we don’t eat.